Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 The Settlement: Subway Agrees to...
 Measure Their Bread

-The class action lawsuit reaches a settlement.
-The terms: Subway agrees to implement procedures to ensure their Footlong subs are actually 12 inches long.
+Settlement time.
+And the terms are...
+Subway agrees to implement procedures to ensure their Footlong subs are actually 12 inches long.
 That's it.
-That's the settlement.
+That's the whole settlement.
 Subway will now measure bread.
-The class attorneys receive $520,000 in fees.
-The class members — the actual customers who bought short sandwiches — receive nothing.
+The lawyers get $520,000 for their trouble.
+The actual customers?
+The people who bought short sandwiches?
+Nothing.
 Not a coupon.
 Not a refund.
-Not even a free six-inch (which is presumably five and a half inches).
-The lawyers measured the settlement, and it was exactly the right size for them.
+Not even a free six-inch (which, let's be honest, was probably five and a half inches).
+The lawyers' settlement was measured and it was exactly the right size.
+For them.

 2016The Resolution